OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 ## Latin Hypercube Sampling

 In the previous example we have shown how to implement SRS and then also evaluate it against feature layers.
-Often SRS represent very well SRS so it can be directly used for Machine Learning and with a guarantee of not making too much bias in predictions.
+Often SRS represent very well feature space so it can be directly used for Machine Learning and with a guarantee of not making too much bias
+in predictions.
 To avoid, however, risk of missing out some parts of the feature space, and also to try to optimize allocation of points, we can generate a sample using the **[Latin Hypercube Sampling](https://en.wikipedia.org/wiki/Latin_hypercube_sampling)** (LHS) method.
 In a nutshell, LHS methods are based on dividing the **Cumulative Density Function** (CDF) into _n_ equal partitions, and then choosing a random data point in each partition, consequently:

-- CDF of LHS samples matches the CDF of population (unbiased representation),
+- CDF of LHS samples matches the CDF of population (hence unbiased representation),
 - Extrapolation in the feature space should be minimized,

 Latin Hypercube and sampling optimization using LHS is explained in detail in @minasny2006conditioned